PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

 ## Responsible AI

-The knowledge module Responsible AI consists of two parts: Use-case 1-5 (Topic: Bias and Fairness) are related to the independent study material of Week 1.
-Use case 6 (Topic: Transparency and Interpretability) is related to the independent study material of Week 6.
+The knowledge module Responsible AI consists of two parts: Use-case 1-5 (Topic: Bias & Fairness) are related to the independent study material of Week 1.
+Use case 6 (Topic: Transparency & Interpretability) is related to the independent study material of Week 6.

 In this project, you will develop an image classifier that is unbiased, transparent, interpretable, and thus, if needed, supports fair decision-making.

 Large, publicly available image datasets, such as ImageNet, Imsitu, Open Images and Conceptual Captions are commonly used to develop and rank image classification algorithms.
-While these datasets are a necessary and critical part of developing useful machine learning (ML) models, some open-source data may be biased.
-As patterns in such datasets ultimately decide what an artificial intelligence (AI) model learns and predicts, such bias may lead us to develop models that may not necessarily reflect the true reality or reinforce a reality, which from an ethical viewpoint, is considered undesirable.
+While these benchmark datasets are a necessary and critical part of developing useful machine learning (ML) models, some open-source data may be biased.
+As patterns in such datasets ultimately decide what an artificial intelligence (AI) model learns and predicts, such bias may lead us to develop models that may not necessarily reflect the true reality or reinforce a reality, which from certain worldview, is considered undesirable.

 For example, the images below show the predictions of a standard deep learning-based image classifier trained to predict if a given image represents a wedding or not.
 While the AI correctly detects a wedding in the first three images, it fails to do so in the last image.
 This is a consequence of developing an AI algorithm without being sensitive to biases that might exist in the training data.